Hyperthyroidism Treatment by Yoga, Calm the Overactive Thyroid

 hemostasis between all the body systems.
 Attempt hyperthyroidism treatment by practicing inversions, yoga asanas which reverses the force of gravity on the body as it gets into an inverted position, as all the asanas which involve inverting the body along its vertical axis provides massage to the thyroid gland along with facilitating the flow of blood towards it, a gush of nutrient rich blood acts as a soothing balm on the hyperactivity of the thyroid.

-Stress can spike the functioning of the thyroid gland beyond imagination; presence of mental stress is like stepping on the accelerator of the working of the thyroid.
-Learning to manage day to day stress the yoga way can help keep the thyroid functions at the optimal level.
+Stress can spike the functioning of the thyroid gland beyond imagination; presence of mental stress is like stepping on the accelerator for the working of the thyroid.
+Sometimes accumulated stress can even kill you.
+Learning to manage day to day stress with yoga can help keep the thyroid functions at the optimal level.
 Yoga asanas for hyperthyroidism help fight the fatigue which is the result of the exhaustion of the energy resources of the body due to the over active thyroid as these yoga asanas works for maintaining a healthy metabolic rate much against what the over active thyroid is bent on doing.
 Exercises for hyperthyroidism incorporate asanas which encourage movement of the neck, the seat of thyroid gland, in all directions, which keeps the muscles around it supple and toned, as well as it maintains a healthy supply of blood to the region.

 Hatha Yoga for Hyperthyroidism